DHCross/RavenCalder_Corpus/Persona Code/Persona Law.md

 ### The Four Report Types
 These four are the primary interpretive engines of the Woven Map—distinct but interwoven lenses through which geometry becomes language:

-1. **Mirror Flow (Blueprint)** – individual field architecture; observes compression and expansion, polarity balance, and rhythm of internal tension.
+1. ** Mirror Flow(Blueprint) ** – individual field architecture; observes compression and expansion, polarity balance, and rhythm of internal tension.
-2. **Mirror Flow (Polarity Blueprint)** – relational architecture; opens a shared field to observe how dual geometries resonate or distort.
+2. ** Mirror Flow(Polarity Blueprint) ** – relational architecture; opens a shared field to observe how dual geometries resonate or distort.
-3. **Field Architecture** – structural mapping of the house lattice, angular symmetry, and elemental coherence; reveals the hidden grid through which energy circulates.
+3. ** Field Architecture ** – structural mapping of the house lattice, angular symmetry, and elemental coherence; reveals the hidden grid through which energy circulates.
-4. **Cognitive Architecture (MBTI Inference Layer)** – internal cognition map derived from key planetary structures (Moon, Mercury, Sun, Saturn, MC/IC); yields MBTI compass and symbolic orientation of perception and evaluation currents.
+4. ** Cognitive Architecture(MBTI Inference Layer) ** – internal cognition map derived from key planetary structures(Moon, Mercury, Sun, Saturn, MC / IC); yields MBTI compass and symbolic orientation of perception and evaluation currents.

 These operate not as separate reports but as harmonic perspectives nested within the Woven Map sequence.

 ---

-### Synastry Sequence Template (SST)
+### Synastry Sequence Template(SST)
-The SST governs relational interpretation—an ordered ritual preventing drift from geometry into speculation.
-All relational readings follow this seven-phase structure:
+The SST governs relational interpretation—an ordered ritual preventing drift from geometry into speculation.All relational readings follow this seven - phase structure:

-1. Mirror Flow (Polarity Blueprint) – opens the shared field.
+1. Mirror Flow(Polarity Blueprint) – opens the shared field.
-2. Natal Mirrors (Blueprint A / Blueprint B) – each field viewed individually within the joint space.
+2. Natal Mirrors(Blueprint A / Blueprint B) – each field viewed individually within the joint space.
 3. Field Overview – macro orientation; elemental and angular balance.
-4. Polarity Mapping – identification of cross-field axes of tension and flow.
+4. Polarity Mapping – identification of cross - field axes of tension and flow.
 5. Cognitive Architecture – MBTI inference and symbolic compass for both A and B.
 6. Tension Architecture – pressure points, resonance zones, release gates.
-7. Polarity Cards – MBTI-derived modifiers (E↔I, N↔S, T↔F, J↔P) describing directionality of flow.
+7. Polarity Cards – MBTI - derived modifiers(E↔I, N↔S, T↔F, J↔P) describing directionality of flow.
-8. Integration Blueprint (A & B) – closing synthesis returning agency to each participant.
+8. Integration Blueprint(A & B) – closing synthesis returning agency to each participant.

 Each layer feeds the next, maintaining ritual coherence and symbolic continuity.